appwrite/appwrite/docs/tutorials/add-translations.md

 ![Exporting](images/export.png)

 > **Attention! 🛑** There are two JSON exports.
-Please make sure to export the one saying `Key-value JSON.` Refer to the screenshot if you are not sure which one is correct.
+Please make sure to export the one saying `Key-value JSON`.
+Refer to the screenshot if you are not sure which one is correct.

 After exporting a JSON file, we need to rename it to follow the **[ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)** standards.
 You can use [languages.php](https://github.com/appwrite/appwrite/blob/locale/app/config/locale/languages.php) file to find your language code when contributing to your language.
-For example, Spanish translation should have a file called `es.json.`
+For example, Spanish translation should have a file called `es.json`.

 ## 3. Add the translations to the project